SteveDoyle2/pyNastran/models/readme.txt

        $ASSIGN OUTPUT2 = 'plate.op2', UNIT = 12, FORM = FORMATTED
   - only the unormatted op2 works in the op2 reader
  - tested using the bdf_unit_tests, f06_unit_tests, and op2_unit_tests codes

+contact
+ - op2
+   - skips CONTACT table, but reads stresses and displacements